Draft Core Curriculum Statement

 Common assessment tasks

-You can download common assessment tasks here.
-They are based on material from Lifebound (Grade 7) and CORD (Grades 8-11)
+You can download common assessment tasks from the RE Resources page.
+They are based on material from Lifebound (Grade 7) and CORD (Grades 8-11).

 Religious Education & Life Orientation

 Catholic schools face the dilemma of meeting the requirements of the Religious Education policy Fostering Hope and of the National Curriculum.
 In practice this means that Religious Education and the learning area Life Orientation compete for the same 2 hours of the school week.
 Innovative and creative strategies need to be developed so that the offering of Religious Education remains central to the school's curriculum without prejudicing the National Curriculum.
 We offer such a strategy which we call A Harmonious Marriage.

 In practice, the harmonious implementation of Fostering Hope together with the requirements of the National Curriculum calls for creative planning and timetabling.
 To see the implications for religious Education that arise from the new Curriculum and Assessment Policy Statements (CAPS), click here.

 Teachers in Catholic schools need to adopt a critical approach to the use of materials provided by the Department of Education, especially in the learning area Life Skills/Life Orientation, so that their teaching is in harmony with the school's Catholic vision.
 A document of the Catholic Schools Proprietors' Association (CaSPA), Sexuality Education Guidelines for Catholic Schools, provides guidelines on the use of sexuality education materials distributed or purchased in public schools.